Next: , Previous: , Up: Available Constraints [Contents][Index]

 keysorting(+Xs,+Ys,+Options)

-The filtering algorithm is based on [Mehlhorn 00] and endeavors to achieve bounds consistency, but does not guarantee it.
+The filtering algorithm is based on [Mehlhorn 00] and endeavors to maintain bounds consistency, but does not guarantee it.

 Corresponds to Prolog’s keysort/2.
 In particular, the sort is stable by definition.
 Corresponds to arg_sort in MiniZinc.